gpiantoni/fima/docs/parameters.md

       - type: "zscore", "dB"
     - select:
       - freq: [float, float], frequency range to include
+      - peak: str, 'positive' or 'negative', look for the highest and lowest peak
       - timeinterval: float, center of the time window
   - ols:
     - threshold: float